sanctumos/sanctum-crm/docs/FIRST_BOOT_CONFIGURATION_PLAN.md

 4. First boot wizard guides through setup
 5. Application ready for use

-### Scenario 2: Existing Installation Migration
+### Scenario 2: Code Update
 1. User has existing Sanctum CRM installation
 2. Updates to new version
-3. Migration script runs automatically
+3. Database tables created if they don't exist
-4. Existing configuration preserved
+4. Configuration system initialized
 5. New configuration options available

 ### Scenario 3: Development Environment